 The first few times you do this, you’re probably not going to believe a word you say because you’ve let yourself be so negative for a while.
 I promise you if you keep practicing this, you will start to finally believe yourself.

 One thing I suggest is also writing positive affirmations down regularly.
 The action of writing them out and visually staring at them helps a lot.
 I have a blog post with a printable of positive affirmations if you’d like to check it out!

-There are times where I know that I need to work on being kinder to myself, practice my affirmations, drink more water, but I need a gentle push in the right direction again.
+There are times when I know that I need to work on being kinder to myself, practice my affirmations, drink more water, but I need a gentle push in the right direction again.
 Even when we have all the tools ourselves, we need help from an outside source.
-I like turning to self development videos on youtube & podcasts.
+I like turning to self-development videos on youtube & podcasts.